 They're a world away from the colorful colonial cities of Leon and Grenada on the mainland.

 Just a short flight from Nicaragua's capital of Managua is Big Corn Island, the main entry point for both of the islands.

 (The flight usually stops to pick up passengers in Bluefields and takes one hour and twenty minutes).

 Big Corn is more developed than the other island, Little Corn, and although it has a larger population, it still feels empty.
 Hopping in a taxi is the best way to get around.

-Diving and snorkelling are possible here, but there isn’t really that much else to do except sunbathing and enjoy a Nica Libre (The Nicaraguan name for rum and Coke) while watching the sun set over the Caribbean Sea.
+Diving and snorkeling are possible here, but there isn’t really that much else to do except sunbathe and enjoy a Nica Libre (the Nicaraguan name for rum and Coke) while watching the sunset over the Caribbean Sea.

 Most people skip this island and head straight to Little Corn on a panga (boat) which usually connects with incoming flights, but if you have the time, it is worth staying a night just to get the best of both worlds.

 Even the panga ride to the island will help you realize how remote this island is and how far away you are from everything.
 At only one square mile in size, you can walk around the island in no time at all.